Everett Turnpike: Route description

 Much of the turnpike's length has been overlapped by other numbered routes.
 Portions of the road are shared with US-3, I-93, and I-293.
 The southern portion of the turnpike, in Nashua, is posted as US-3, serving as an extension of the US-3 freeway (Northwest Expressway) from Burlington, Massachusetts.
 North of Exit 7 in Nashua, the turnpike runs by itself and has no number, but parallels US-3, which is a toll-free local road variously known as Concord Street (within the city of Nashua) and the Daniel Webster Highway (within Merrimack and Bedford).
 Approaching Bedford in the Manchester area, the turnpike is joined by I-293 which, splits off from a concurrency with NH-101.
 At Exit 4 (exits are numbered for I-293 on this stretch), NH-3A joins the freeway, and the concurrency passes through Manchester, near the downtown area of the city.
 Upon passing Manchester, Route 3A splits off at Exit 7, I-293's last northbound exit.
 The freeway passes into Hooksett, and I-293 ends at an interchange with I-93.
 The Everett Turnpike ceases to be signed at this interchange, but joins I-93 northbound and continues towards Concord, interchanging with the southern terminus of I-89 along the way.
 No definitive northern terminus for the turnpike exists as far as signage is concerned.
 This endpoint was originally at a traffic circle next to downtown Concord that has since been replaced by Exit 14 with NH-9.

 There are two mainline toll plazas on the turnpike, in Bedford and Hooksett, that each charge $1.00 for cash and out of state E-ZPass users.
-The Bedford mainline toll plaza, located between Exit 13 and I-293, replaced the Merrimack toll plaza (formerly located at what is now Exit 11) in the early 1990s.
+The Bedford mainline toll plaza, located between Exit 13 and I-293, replaced the Merrimack toll plaza (formerly located at what is now Exit 11) on January 4, 1989.
 Ramp tolls also exist at I-93 Exit 11 at the mainline toll plaza in Hooksett.
 E-ZPass readers were installed in all toll locations in 2005, and the state currently offers a 30% discount for using an NHDOT issued E-ZPass.
 Major rest areas combined with state-run liquor stores are located on either side of the highway in Hooksett just north of the mainline toll plaza on I-93.
 On July 18, 2014, the Exit 12 ramp tolls in Merrimack were removed, and on January 1, 2020, the Merrimack Exit 11 ramp tolls were removed.
 Toll collection at Exit 10 in Merrimack ended on December 31, 2021.

 The proposed (but mostly unbuilt) Circumferential Highway around the east side of Nashua is defined as part of the turnpike.
 Henri A. Burque Highway, the surface road that US-3 uses to get between exit 7 of the turnpike and the Daniel Webster Highway in northern Nashua, is also part of it.